zng-ui/zng/README.md

 ## Linux

-Apart from `cargo` you may need to install:
+Apart from `cargo` with an up-to-date stable toolchain you may need to install:

 * `build-essential`
 * `cmake`